 As restrictions have been lifted, patients are keen to make travel plans, but concerns continue about rates of COVID-19 infection across the UK.
 We support DAFB and provide the following guidance irrespective of DAFB type (Haemodialysis or Peritoneal Dialysis).

 This guidance only applies if shielding or local lockdown is not in place in base or destination units and will be reviewed and updated as required.

-Opening up DAFB is a local decision based on resources and the COVID-19 situation in each unit, but equal access to DAFB for all UK patients is desirable.
-We recommend that all units actively consider this question at the earliest opportunity, keep any decisions under review, and ensure that DAFB status is communicated so that patients are aware.
+Opening up DAFB is a local decision based on capacity, resources, and the COVID-19 situation in each unit, but equal access to DAFB for all UK patients is desirable.
+We recommend that all units actively consider this question and ensure their DAFB status is communicated so that patients are aware.

 - Assess risk based on the following:

 a) Current incidence of COVID-19 in the base unit/locality

 b) Current incidence of COVID-19 in the designated unit/locality for DAFB.

 c) DAFB unit IPC precautions in place

 a) There is a documented discussion between the clinical staff at the base unit and the DAFB centre for shared awareness of COVID-19 rates and confirmation of number of recent COVID-19 infections in the base unit or receiving service

 b) The patient is aware in advance of the local protocols that they will need to follow including any requirements for PCR or lateral flow tests.